gesievi/RADii/docs/tutorial/grashopper/documentation_rst/01_Components_Overview.rst

 | **Params** relay the described datatype
 | **Publishing** components can send data to a channel and its connected receivers.
 | **Save** enables you to save locally to .radii files or on a channel in the cloud.
-| **Subscribe** imports data from from a connected channel to your local Rhino Grashopper session.
+| **Subscribe** imports data from from a connected channel to your local Rhino Grasshopper session.
 The data can then be further processed or saved.
 | **Tools** to modify point clouds

-Grashopper Components
+Grasshopper Components
 _____________________________

 .. the naming in toctree is case sensitive